TheAssassin/AppImageLauncher/README.md

 ## Technical background information

-Details about how AppImageLauncher registers itself in the system can be found on [this wiki page](https://github.com/TheAssassin/AppImageLauncher/wiki/Idea).
+Details about how AppImageLauncher registers itself on [this wiki page](https://github.com/TheAssassin/AppImageLauncher/wiki/Idea).